LBNL-ETA/MSWH/docs/source/models.rst

 Upon assembling the components into systems, we perform an annual simulation with hourly timesteps.
 We solve any differential equations for each time step using an explicit forward Euler method, a first order technique that provides a good approximation given the dynamics of the process observed and the level of detail required in our analysis.

-We configure and size each MSWH thermal configuration so that it complies with the CSI-thermal rebate program sizing requirements.
+We configure and size each MSWH thermal configuration so that it complies with the CSI-T (California Solar Initiative - Thermal) rebate program sizing requirements.
 The system model assumes appropriate flow and temperature controls and includes freeze and stagnation protection.